The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: Introduction

-There are many important inequalities in the convex geometry and differential geometry, such as the isoperimetric inequality, the Brunn--Minkowski inequality, Aleksandrov--Fenchel inequality, Gage's inequality.
-The stability property of them are of great interest in geometric analysis, see \cite{F2, G6, G2, H3, PX1, S0, S2} and the literature therein.
+There are many important inequalities in the convex geometry and differential geometry, such as the isoperimetric inequality, the Brunn-Minkowski inequality, Aleksandrov-Fenchel inequality, Gage's inequality.
+The stability property of them are of great interest in geometric analysis.
+One of the methods used is the method of Fourier series and spherical harmonics based on the support function.
+It is worth mentioning that in recent years, many researchers have been focusing on works related to support functions.
+For the references, see see \cite{CGR1, F2, G6, G2, G4, H3, PX1, Rochera1, S2, YY, ZD} and the literature therein.

 The paper is organized as follows.

 In Section 2 we present geometric quantities, their Fourier series and affine equidistants, including the Wigner caustic.

 Section 3 contains a definition of the Constant Width Measure Set and properties of this set for planar ovals.